The metric space of limit laws for $q$-hook formulas: Introduction

 which is compact.
 Moreover, the set of limit points of $\bfM_{\epsilon\Tree}$ is $\bfM_{\DUSTPAN}$. \end{Corollary}

 \begin{Remark} The foundational idea of information geometry is to endow spaces of distributions with the structure of Riemannian manifolds.
 Consequently, one may be tempted to recast \Cref{thm:Pinfty_Minfty} in the context of manifold theory.
 However, the infinite-dimensional case is generally ``not mathematically easy'' \cite[\S2.5, p.39]{MR3495836}.
-Here, $\ell_2$ is a Hilbert manifold and a Banach manifold under the $\ell_2$-norm, as well as a Fr\'echet manifold under pointwise convergence.
-There does not appear to be a generally agreed-upon Hilbert, Banach, or Fr\'echet manifold structure which the closed subset $\bfP_{\DUSTPAN}$ inherits from $\ell_2$, though it could perhaps be thought of as a manifold with corners.
+Here, $\widetilde{\ell}_2$ is a Hilbert manifold and a Banach manifold under the $\widetilde{\ell}_2$-norm, as well as a Fr\'echet manifold under pointwise convergence.
+There does not appear to be a generally agreed-upon Hilbert, Banach, or Fr\'echet manifold structure which the closed subset $\bfP_{\DUSTPAN}$ inherits from $\widetilde{\ell}_2$, though it could perhaps be thought of as a manifold with corners.
 In any case, the inherited Hilbert and Banach topology on $\bfP_{\DUSTPAN}$ disagrees with the Fr\'echet topology, so for our purposes, \Cref{thm:Pinfty_Minfty} requires us to use the Fr\'echet structure of pointwise convergence.
-It is consequently unclear if a useful differentiable structure exists in this context.
-This is one of our main reasons for introducing the ``moduli space'' terminology here, with its attendant meaning as in \Cref{rem:moduli.space.def}. \end{Remark}
+It is consequently unclear if a useful differentiable structure exists for $\bfP_{\DUSTPAN}$ \end{Remark}

 As with $\bfM_{\SSYT}$, it remains an open problem to completely classify all possible limit points of $\bfM_{\Forest}$.
 The strongest results we have proven for $q$-hook length formulas for forests show $\bfM_{\Forest} \cup \bfM_{\DUSTPAN} \subset \overline{\bfM_{\Forest}}$, implying there are an uncountable number of possible limit laws for distributions associated to forests.
 In the case of forests, the underlying distributions are always symmetric and unimodal, in contrast to $\bfM_{\SYT}$ which are not always unimodal, see \cite[Conj.~8.1]{BKS-asymptotics}.
 So, $\overline{\bfM_{\Forest}}$ does not contain $\bfM_{\SYT}$.